 Hypophosphatasia is an inherited metabolic disorder that affects the bones and teeth.
-The condition disrupts a process called mineralization, where calcium and phosphorus are deposited into the bones and teeth to harden and strengthen them.
+This condition disrupts a process called mineralization, where calcium and phosphorus are deposited into the bones and teeth to harden and strengthen them.
 When this process is defective, bones become weak and prone to fracture and there is an increased likelihood of premature tooth loss.

-In healthy individuals, ALP metabolizes several substrates, but low ALP activity as a result of ALPL mutation enables these substrates to accumulate to abnormal levels in the body.
+In healthy individuals, ALP metabolizes several substrates; however, low ALP activity as a result of an ALPL mutation allows these substrates to accumulate to abnormal levels in the body.
 The accumulation of one of these compounds, inorganic pyrophosphate, causes the defective mineralization of bones and teeth seen in hypophosphatasia.

 Perinatal lethal hypophosphatasia

-Whether stillborn or liveborn, infants are born with a small thoracic cavity and bowed, short limbs.
-The main complication of this condition is pulmonary hypoplasia, which refers to incomplete development of the lungs.
-This can lead to respiratory failure and death.
+Whether stillborn or liveborn, infants with this condition are born with a small thoracic cavity and bowed short limbs.
+The main complication of this condition is pulmonary hypoplasia, which refers to incomplete development of the lungs, which can lead to respiratory failure and death.

 Prenatal benign hypophosphatasia

-In patients with odontophosphatasia, only the teeth are affected and there are no signs of osteomalacia such as fractures, rickets or abnormal bone length.
-In these patients, some teeth may be absent or premature tooth loss may occur.
+In patients with odontophosphatasia, only the teeth are affected and there are no signs of osteomalacia such as fractures, rickets, or abnormal bone length.
+In these patients, some teeth may be absent, or premature tooth loss may occur.

 The inheritance of genetic disorders depends on the combination of genes for a certain trait that is present on the chromosomes passed onto a child by the mother and father.
 In the case of genetic diseases that have an autosomal dominant inheritance pattern, only one copy of an abnormal gene needs to be present for symptoms of the disorder to manifest.
 That abnormal gene copy may be inherited from either parent or may occur as a new mutation in an affected person.
 For each pregnancy, the risk of the abnormal gene being passed from an affected parent to their child is 50%.

 In the case of recessive disorders, a child needs to inherit two abnormal copies of the gene, one from each parent.
 If only one abnormal copy is passed on, the offspring will be a “carrier” of the disorder, but will not usually develop any symptoms.
 For each pregnancy, the risk of two carrier parents both passing on their defective gene and therefore having a child who develops the disorder is 25%, while the risk of the child inheriting one copy and becoming a “carrier” is 50%.
-The likelihood of the child receiving two normal copies of the gene and therefore being neither affected or a carrier is 25%.
+The likelihood of the child receiving two normal copies of the gene and therefore being neither affected nor a carrier is 25%.

 In the case of hypophosphatasia, an ALPL gene mutation may be inherited in either an autosomal recessive or autosomal dominant pattern.
 The more severe perinatal and infantile forms of the condition have an autosomal recessive inheritance pattern.
 Childhood forms of hypophosphatasia may be inherited in either an autosomal recessive or autosomal dominant manner, while adult hypophosphatasia and odontohypophosphatasia are usually autosomal dominant conditions, although they may be autosomal recessive in rare cases.

-The severe forms of hypophosphatasia are estimated to affect around 1 in 100,000 live births, while less severe forms, which develop during childhood, adolescence or adulthood are thought to occur more frequently.
-Hypophosphatasia affects individuals from various different ethnicities, but is more common in white populations.
+The severe forms of hypophosphatasia are estimated to affect around 1 in 100,000 live births, while less severe forms, which develop during childhood, adolescence, or adulthood, are thought to occur more frequently.
+Hypophosphatasia affects individuals from various different ethnicities but is more common in white populations.
 The condition is most prevalent in the Mennonite population of Canada, where it affects about 1 in 2,500 newborns.